nazdridoy/ngpt/docs/examples/basic.md

 # Generate specific language code
 ngpt -c "create a React component that displays a counter" --language jsx

+# Generate code with syntax highlighting
+ngpt -c --prettify "implement a binary search tree"

+# Generate code with real-time syntax highlighting
+ngpt -c --stream-prettify "write a function to sort an array using quicksort"
 ```

 ### Shell Commands